puristajs/purista/website/src/handbook/2_create-new-service.md

 It's a simple function where we log the input and return a response object.
 But you can see some basic features:

-Our function is a async function, which allows us to use async-await within our code.
+Our function is an asynchronous function, which allows us to use async-await within our code.
-The types generated from schema are used and your linter/typescript will complain on missmatches.
+The types generated from schema are used, and your linter/typescript will complain on mismatches.
-You have a `this` scope, which is you domain service class `User`.
+You have a `this` scope, which is your domain service class `User`.
-As this service class is extending the base `Service` class, you will have some more usefull functions, which we will cover later on.
+As this service class is extending the base `Service` class, you will have some more useful functions, which we will cover later on.

 <Badge text="Be aware" type="warning"/>